filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 #### Phase 1
 The first phase involves a few things.
-This involves multiple submilestones:
+This involves multiple sub-milestones:

 1. Procuring domain name and hosting (setting up load balancing, static asset CDN, SSL certificate via Let's Encrypt)
 2. Setting up Github organization, appropriate licensing for each sub-repo, and integration with Github Actions to automatically deploy to staging and development environments on commit.
-3. High-fidelity design mockups in Adobe XD.
-These will include finalized top level summary page mockups, and somewhat finalized secondary page mockups.
-Secondary page mockups are not set in stone since I'd like to iterate and continue to add upon the displayed metrics and their styling as I work.
+3. High-fidelity design mock-ups in Adobe XD.
+These will include finalized top level summary page mock-ups, and somewhat finalized secondary page mock-ups.
+Secondary page mock-ups are not set in stone since I'd like to iterate and continue to add upon the displayed metrics and their styling as I work.
 4. Work-in-progress staging site deployed with:
 	1. Working basic data retrieval via back-end and MongoDB.
 	2. Fully implemented, responsive, header, footer, and CSS framework.